 A list of core project teams and their team leads.

 This will help everyone keep track of which team is responsible for what in each project.
 Include the leader of each team to provide a clear path of escalation if there are any issues or sensitive topics.
-Bonus points if you list the team leads' location, so everyone knows each others' time zones.
+Bonus points if you list the team leads' location, so everyone knows each others' time zones and check-in times.

 A list of all key stakeholders outside the core project team.

-There are often people outside the core team that need information about how the project is progressing.
+There are often people outside the core team that need information about the project status.
 Consider adding time zones for each stakeholder as well.

 The different communication tools.

 Include tools like Zoom, Slack, and email.
-Consider also adding things like "in-person team meeting" and "coffee chat" to make sure you're covering all circumstances.
+Consider also adding things like "one-on-one in-person meetings and team meetings" and "coffee chat" to make sure you're covering all circumstances.

-A schedule and ongoing record of recurring meetings and other communications.
+A schedule and ongoing record of recurring project meetings and other communications.

 An ongoing record and future schedule of recurring communications will be very useful if you need to diagnose a problem later or manage bandwidth among team members.